curl/everything-curl/protocols-network.md

 other port numbers at the same time.

 Most common protocols have default port numbers that clients and servers use.
-For example when using the "http://example.com/index.html" URL, that URL specifies a scheme called "http" which tells the client that it should try TCP port number 80 on the server by default.
-The URL can optionally provide another, custom, port number but if nothing special is specified, it'll use the default port for the scheme used in the URL.
+For example, when using the "http://example.com/index.html" URL, that URL specifies a scheme called "http" which tells the client that it should try TCP port number 80 on the server by default.
+The URL can optionally provide another, custom, port number but if nothing special is specified, it will use the default port for the scheme used in the URL.

 ### TLS